rancher/fleet-docs/docs/ref-fleet-yaml.md

         matchLabels:
           env: prod

-      # A cluster group name to include in this partition
-      clusterGroup: agroup

-      # Selector matching cluster group labels to include in this partition
+      # OR, if selecting by ClusterGroup labels:
       clusterGroupSelector:
-        clusterSelector:
         matchLabels:
           env: prod

+      # A cluster group name to include in this partition
+      clusterGroup: agroup

 # Target customization are used to determine how resources should be modified
 # per target Targets are evaluated in order and the first one to match a cluster